ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 ![](assets/ubersicht.png)

-As each of those four constellations has its own integration method (because of a possible singularity in the kernel), the function `sauterschwabintegral()` has to call another function, which handles the situation suitably; hence it has four methods.
+As each of those four constellations has its own integration method (because of a possible singularity in the kernel), the function `sauterschwabintegral()` has to call another function that handles the situation suitably; hence, it has four methods.

-In the case `sauterschwabintegral()` has to deal with a situation mentioned in the first three cases, the two area-integrals will be transformed to four 1D integrals from zero to one; `accuracy` gives the number of quadrature points on that integration path, therefore `accuracy` is of type unsigned Int64.
-In the case `sauterschwabintegral()` has to deal with a situation of the last case, `accuracy_pd` -- which is again a type of unsigned Int64 -- will be considered.
+In the case `sauterschwabintegral()` has to deal with a situation mentioned in the first three cases, the two area-integrals will be transformed to four 1D integrals from zero to one; `accuracy` gives the number of quadrature points on that integration path, therefore, `accuracy` is of type unsigned Int64.
+In the case `sauterschwabintegral()` has to deal with a situation of the last case, `accuracy_pd`, which is again a type of unsigned Int64, will be considered.
 It is a rule of how many quadrature points are created on both triangles. `accuracy_pd` =
 * 1 ``\to`` 1
 * 2 ``\to`` 3
 * 3 ``\to`` 4